FelixMartel/DEVINE/docs/source/installation/ubuntu/gpu/index.rst

 Step 1 - Install CUDA
 ^^^^^^^^^^^^^^^^^^^^^

-You can download CUDA from Nvidia website and manually install it, but it is preferable to use their repository and install it using Ubuntu's package manager.
+You can download CUDA from `Nvidia` website and manually install it, but it is preferable to use their repository and install it using `Ubuntu`'s package manager.

 * Download and install CUDA 9.0